Waimakariri Sustainable Living Info

 Oxford Farmers Market, Main Street, Sunday mornings.

-Hazardous chemicals at home (ECan page)
+Hazardous chemicals on the farm (ECan page)

 Burning restrictions on outdoor rubbish and garden waste in residential areas.